Governor of Hong Kong

-The governor
+Powers and functions

 Authorities and duties of the governor were defined in the Hong Kong Letters Patent and Royal Instructions in 1843.
 The governor, appointed by the British monarch (on the advice of the Foreign Secretary), exercised the executive branch of the government of Hong Kong throughout British sovereignty and, with the exception of a brief experiment after World War II, no serious attempt was made to introduce representative government, until the final years of British rule.

 The governor of Hong Kong chaired the colonial cabinet, the Executive Council (ExCo), and, until 1993, was also the president of the Legislative Council.
 The governor appointed most, if not all, of the members of the colony's legislature (known colloquially as LegCo), which was largely an advisory body until the first indirect election to LegCo was held in 1985.
 Initially, both councils were dominated by British expatriates, but this progressively gave way to local Hong Kong Chinese appointees in later years.
 Historically, the governors of Hong Kong were either professional diplomats or senior colonial officials, except for the last governor, Chris Patten, who was a career politician.

 In December 1996, the governor's salary was HK$3,036,000 per annum, tax-free.
 It was fixed at 125% of the chief secretary's salary.

 In the absence of the governor, the chief secretary immediately became the acting governor of the colony.
 The chief secretaries were historically drawn from the Colonial Office or British military.
 One Royal Navy Vice Admiral served as administrator after World War II.
 Four Japanese military officers (three Army officers and one naval vice admiral) served as administrators during the Japanese occupation of Hong Kong in World War II.

+Entitlements and benefits

 Transport

 The governor of Hong Kong used a Daimler DS420 for day to day transport and a Rolls-Royce Phantom V landaulet for ceremonial occasions.
 Both vehicles were removed by the Royal Navy immediately following the handover to China on 1 July 1997.